Democratic Control Of The House Is Trouble For Trump, And 6 Other Election Takeaways

 This stands head and shoulders above anything else you'll read about the 2018 midterm elections — and maybe the only thing that matters.
 Come January, Democrats will be in charge of the House once again.
 They stand to pick up between 24 and 32 seats when all the races that are too close to call are finally decided.
 Democrats needed a net gain of 23 seats to take control of the House.
 Make no mistake: That is a wave.

 Just how big a deal is recapturing the House for Democrats?
-Imagine a scenario in which Republicans held the House.
+Imagine a scenario in which Republicans maintained control of the House.
 President Trump and Republicans would consider themselves validated and step on the gas, likely repealing the Affordable Care Act, rolling back more regulations and seeking any other number of policy priorities that Democrats would find odious.

 Now all of that is stopped in its tracks.
 For Democrats — feeling a degree of disappointment at losing some closely watched governors' races and suffering a net loss of at least a couple of seats in the Senate — taking back the House is a major victory.
 It's the equivalent of a court-ordered injunction keeping the steamroller at the property line.